Interacting with JavaScript

 public static native void left(String str, int count);

-Note that you can't pass non-constant string to javaMethods.get
+Note that you can't pass non-constant string to javaMethods.get method.

 Overlay types